michaelscimeca/Development-Docs/wordpress-update-doc/regular/readme.md

 #### 2# Back up Plugins via FTP
 RPF has FTP

 #### 3# Check if plugins are supported by the current WP Core and change logs don't raise any conflicts.
-Make note of what version you are updating from and too also make sure you are commiting after every plugin update.
-Go into the plugins WP page and click view change logs for each plugin.
+Go into the plugins WP page and click view change logs for each plugin once confirmed no conflicts make update and then make a commit to version from to.
+I.E. 9.5 - Yoast SEO 9.7

 #### 4# Update each plugins locally
 After each plugin update make a commit message.